sadiqshittu/sadiqshittu.github.io/_pages/about.md

 [“Cryptography turns a security problem into a key management problem.”](https://www.aumasson.jp/murphy.html)

 Historically, the main challenge was simply keeping data hidden.
-Today, cryptography provides the math that guarantees security—but only if the secret keys are managed correctly.
+Today, cryptography provides the mathematical guarantees for security—but only if the secret keys are managed correctly.
 As a doctoral student in the [USER Lab](https://userlab.utk.edu/) at the University of Tennessee, advised by [Dr. Scott Ruoti](https://userlab.utk.edu/scott-ruoti), my research explores how users actually handle these keys.

 **<i class="fas fa-fw fa-laptop-code"></i> Current Research Focus:**

 * **Improving Git Commit Signing for Software Supply Chain Security** — I explore how developers use Git commit signing to establish code provenance.
 By measuring its current adoption, understanding the usability challenges developers face, and learning from successful adopters, I am building user-friendly tools to make commit signing easier for everyone.
-* **Improving the Usability of Key Management** — I study understudied models with the goal of shedding light on issues that can arise in systems incorporating key management, hoping to identify generalizable design principles for the design of future key management systems.
+* **Improving the Usability of Key Management** — I investigate underexplored models to shed light on the issues that arise in systems incorporating key management.
+My goal is to identify generalizable principles for designing future key management systems.
----

 # <i class="fas fa-fw fa-star"></i> Highlights